-The All Party Parliamentary Group on the Prevention of Genocide and Crimes Against Humanity is a cross-party group that aims to ensure that the UK does all it can to prevent genocide.
+The All Party Parliamentary Group for the Prevention of Genocide and Crimes Against Humanity is a cross-party group that aims to ensure that the UK does all it can to prevent genocide.
 Its focus is on cross-cutting issues and specific events rather than having a geographic or thematic focus such as the responsibility to protect (R2P).

-Ensure that the United Kingdom does all it can to prevent genocides and crimes against humanity;
+- Ensure that the United Kingdom does all it can to prevent genocides and crimes against humanity;

-Increase the flow of independent information and analysis to British Parliamentarians about genocides and crimes against humanity;
+- Increase the flow of independent information and analysis to British Parliamentarians about genocides and crimes against humanity;

-Support Parliamentarians so as to increase the effectiveness of their scrutiny of government, and;
+- Support Parliamentarians so as to increase the effectiveness of their scrutiny of government, and;

-Promote understanding of the importance of long term approaches to genocide prevention.
+- Promote understanding of the importance of long term approaches to genocide prevention.

 Secretariat: The Aegis Trust acts as the secretariat for the APPG on the Prevention of Genocide.
 Contact firstname.lastname@example.org